 - New problems: Higher subscription costs, limited customization, and learning new systems all introduced fresh friction.

 Just because a platform looks simpler doesn’t mean it is.
-The new tools may not offer the features users relied on in WordPress.
-Or, if they do, they’re locked behind paywalls or third-party integrations that feel just like plugins, only less transparent.
+The new tools may not offer the features users relied on in WordPress — or they do, but locked behind paywalls or third-party integrations that feel just like plugins, only less transparent.

 Why WordPress Still Wins

 Despite the hassle, most users still prefer WordPress over its competitors.
 That loyalty comes down to control.
 WordPress lets you build what you want, how you want.
-For users with the right knowledge or support, that freedom outweighs the pain points.
+For users with the right knowledge — or the right support — that freedom outweighs the pain points.

 In fact, 67% of users say ease of use is the top reason they picked WordPress.
 And it’s getting better: 63% say it’s easier to use now than when they started.
 Hosting improvements, plugin quality, and visual editors have smoothed out some of the older frustrations.